mingikang31/Convolutional-Nearest-Neighbor/README.md

 4. Testing on larger images and implementing Faiss for faster top-k operations in PyTorch.

 # License
-DETR is released under the Apache 2.0 license.
+Convolutional-Nearest-Neighbor is released under the MIT License.
 Please see the [LICENSE](LICENSE) file for more information.

 # Contributing
 We Welcome feedback and collaboration.
 Please reach out to: